secretstartups/handbook/security/security-operations/sirt/severity-matrix.html.md

 ## Priority

-The priority label is used to indicate the importance and guide the scheduling of the incident.
+The priority label is used to indicate the importance and guide the response timing of the incident.
 Priority labels are expected to be set based on the circumstances of the incident, number of impacted users, and affected systems.
+Priority should be adjusted as the incident is worked and the conditions change.

 | Urgency | Example | Expected Response | GitLab Label |
 | --- | --- | --- | --- |